BlueSpire/w3c-reactivity-protocol-proposal/proposal.md

 Here is a brief explanation of the interface methods:

 * `onAccess(...)` - The protocol will call this whenever an observable property is accessed, allowing the underlying implementation to track the access.
 This is invoked from the getter of a protocol-defined property.
 Custom signal implementations can also directly invoke this via `Observable.trackAccess(...)`.
 * `onChange(...)` - The protocol will call this whenever an observable property changes, allowing the underlying implementation to respond to the change.
-Thios is involked from the setter of a protocol-defined property.
+This is invoked from the setter of a protocol-defined property.
 Custom signal implementations can also directly invoke this via `Observable.trackChange(...)`.
 * `createComputedObserver(...)` - The protocol calls this whenever `new ComputedObserver()` runs so that the implementation can provide its own computed observation mechanism.
 * `createPropertyObserver(...)` - The protocol calls this whenever `new PropertyObserver()` runs so that the implementation can provide its own property observation mechanism.
 * `createObjectObserver(...)` - The protocol calls this whenever `new ObjectObserver()` runs so that the implementation can provide its own object observation mechanism.